 Raw vegetables are becoming increasingly popular, as they may offer more health benefits than cooked ones.
 The claim stands to reason, doesn’t it?
 After all, cooking changes the chemical composition of our foods.
 That effect could decrease the benefits that food offers.
+Considering how ubiquitous potatoes are in cooking around the world, you might have wondered, “Are raw potatoes good for you like carrots or broccoli, or do they actually have to be cooked?”

 What about potatoes, though?
 Can you eat raw potatoes?
 And, if you can, are raw potatoes good for you?

-Are Raw Potatoes Good For Your Health?
+Are Raw Potatoes Good For You?

 - Can You Eat Raw Potatoes?